ADDITIONAL BENEFITS OF PANORAMIC SENSING

 Making Life Safe

-Similar to many meditations, it gives a sense of safety.In its purist form as vulnerable animals use it, panoramic awareness is evolutions' safeguard against danger.
+In its purist form as vulnerable animals use it, panoramic awareness is evolutions' safeguard against danger.
 Animals know that both their dozing and focusing modes are not really safe, unless they are combined with panoramic activity.

-Making Life Safe develops these ideas.
+Making Life Safe repeats most of this and develops the ideas.

 It Stimulates Happiness

-I have no good rational explanation for this feeling.
-I could explain how it's enjoyable, relaxing and pleasurable, these are almost logical results of not thinking.
-But the specific effect of happiness is, for me, at present, inexplicable.
-Maybe again it's something which can be explained by the parasympathetic nervous system.
+I have no good common sense explanation for this happiness.
+I could explain how it's enjoyable, relaxing, satisfying, or pleasurable, these are almost logical results of not thinking.
+But the direct, often overwhelming effect of happiness is at present, inexplicable.

-One reason i know this happiness is really happening, and possibly the only sort of "proof" i can offer at this point, is that i notice no connection between listening and happiness.
+Antelopes jumping for joyOne reason i know that "seeing" actually causes happiness and possibly the only sort of proof i can offer at this point, is that i notice no connection between listening and happiness.
+Listening is best for stopping thinking and being now.

-Smelling, Tasting and Smiling
+Smelling, Tasting, and Smiling

 Back to Chapter Two : Psychology Of The Panorama